saadmansoor93/rails-interview-project/README.md

+## To view the dashboard:

+Please run `rails s` and navigate to http://localhost:3000/ in your browser.

+## To get get questions and answers for an authorized tenant:

+Please select one of the `api_key`s from the dashboard page and enter the url: http://localhost:3000/questions?api_key=[INSERT_API_KEY_HERE].
+For example http://localhost:3000/questions?api_key=c8ddad819cfa8be2523983a2744c7538

+I recommend adding adding a chrome extension such as JSONView to easily navigate through the returned json object.

 # Kaleo Rails Engineer Candidate Interview Project

 Thanks for taking the time to complete this exercise.
 We're excited that you're considering joining our amazing team.